huggingface/transformers/docs/source/serialization.rst

 The conversion tool works for both PyTorch and Tensorflow models and ensure:
     * The model and its weight are correctly initialized from the Hugging Face's model hub or a local checkpoint.
     * The inputs and outputs are correctly generated to their ONNX counterpart.
-    * The generated model cam be correctly loaded through onnxruntime.
+    * The generated model can be correctly loaded through onnxruntime.

 .. note::
-    Currently inputs and outputs are always exported with dynamic sequence axis which can prevent some optimizations to be enabled on the different runtime.
-If you would like to see such support for fixed length inputs/outputs please open up an issue on transformers.
+    Currently, inputs and outputs are always exported with dynamic sequence axes preventing some optimizations on the ONNX Runtime.
+If you would like to see such support for fixed-length inputs/outputs, please open up an issue on transformers.

-Also, the conversion tool supports different options which let you tune the behaviour of the generated model:
+Also, the conversion tool supports different options which let you tune the behavior of the generated model:
     * Change the target opset version of the generated model: More recent opset generally supports more operator and enables faster inference.
-    * Export pipeline specific prediction heads: Allow to export model along with its task specific prediction head(s).
+    * Export pipeline specific prediction heads: Allow to export model along with its task-specific prediction head(s).
     * Use the external data format (PyTorch only): Let you export model which size is above 2Gb (`More info <https://github.com/pytorch/pytorch/pull/33062>`_).